menu

 This week was the tipping point for Modern positions.
 As underlined by the three majors Modern indices (Total Modern Format, MMA and MM2) and after bottoming this past week, prices rebounded this past weekend and earlier this week.
 Some positions rebounded moderately but others doubled in less than a week.

 The MM2 full set value increased by about 10% since last Friday and, as of Monday, less than fifteen MM2 cards were losing value compared to the previous week--a clear indicator of the new trend.
 On average, the trend should be upward until the end of September.
-Among the rare MM2 Modern staples that havenā€™t really recovered from this month-long price drop are Spellskite, Splinter Twin, Karn Liberated, Ignoble Hierarch and Primeval Titan.
+Among the rare MM2 Modern staples that havenā€™t really recovered from this month-long price drop are Spellskite, Splinter Twin, Karn Liberated, Noble Hierarch and Primeval Titan.
 Speculators who hadnā€™t bought these positions earlier in July or more recently in August may want to acquire some of these Modern staplesĀ now.

 Other Modern staples, including Snapcaster Mage, Stony Silence, Aether Vial, Rest in Peace and Slippery Bogle, have also seen a nice price hikeĀ over the past few days.
 Attentive speculators who bought some of these positions during the big price drop recorded late July/early August may have already doubled their investment here.